clamsproject/mmif/specifications/index.md

 }
 ```

-Tesseract will then add a view to this MMIF document that contains a text document as well as an *Alignment* type that specifies that the text document is aligned with the bounding box from view "v1".
+The OCR app will then add a view to this MMIF document that contains a text document as well as an *Alignment* type that specifies that the text document is aligned with the bounding box from view "v1".

 ```json
 {